 Given the large portfolio of hotels that we offer clients – one million properties – it would be a challenge to inspect every single hotel for security.
-To eliminate high-risk properties, we use the GBTA’s standard hotel RFP, which contains a host of security questions that highlight any issues of concern, and we will not book hotels for clients in high-risk locations or properties where security concerns have been identified.
+To eliminate high-risk properties, we use the GBTA’s standard hotel Request for proposal, which contains a host of security questions that highlight any issues of concern, and we will not book hotels for clients in high-risk locations or properties where security concerns have been identified.
 Airbnb has introduced additional security checks on its business-ready property listings, which were already subject to routine safety and security checks.

 Although Amex GBT is not legally responsible for ensuring travellers stay at properties that meet health and safety standards, we take steps to promote traveller duty-of-care.
 First, our supplier relationship team focuses on advocating providers that have a reputation for outstanding service and excellent standards of care.
 Second, all our products and services support our clients’ dutyof-care policies by promoting their preferred properties to travellers.
 Finally, our global sanctions compliance system blocks high-risk content, as appropriate, to protect our clients and travellers.